 All of these suggestions are to make sure your cats stay healthy from the inside out.

 FullBucket believes that if you want a healthy cat, you need to have a healthy gut.

 Cats are hunter animals (think lions, cougars, and tigers!) with millions of years of evolution being pushed back to live with us.

 We need to consider that they are stressed, even though we know they love us.

 FullBucket takes all these factors into consideration with all of our cat digestive aid products.
 And we do not recommend you supplement your cat if they don’t need it.
 Most cat foods have plenty of the nutrients your cat needs.

 However, stress from enclosed spaces like an apartment or travel or even a barking neighbor dog can throw off your cat’s digestion and cause diarrhea or constipation.

-That’s when you need to have the best probiotics for cats, FullBucket’s Daily Cat, on hand.
+That’s when you need to have the best probiotics for cats with diarrhea, FullBucket’s Daily Cat, on hand.
 We call it Daily Cat because you can feed it daily on your cat’s feed with no problematic side effects.